Rules

 The European Mathematical Cup is organized by the association Young Gifted Mathematicians “Marin Getaldić” from Croatia in coordination with local organizers who are responsible for the competition in their location.
 Requirements for local organizers are described in Section 3.

-Contestants are eligible to participate in the EMC if they are eligible for the next year’s IMO.
+Contestants are eligible to participate in the EMC if they are eligible for the following IMO.

 The EMC is divided into two categories: Junior and Senior.